uliludmann/RoboND-Rover-Project/project1_writeup.md

 ## Conclusion
-Unfortunately I was not able to master this assignment running without the help of the project walkthrough.
 I learned a lot about image processing and of course numpy and python.
-It was nice to see that the function which I implemented by myself (is the rover stuck?) worked.
+It was nice to see that the function, I implemented by myself (is the rover stuck?) worked.
+Unfortunately I was not able to master this assignment running without the help of the project walkthrough.
 I look forward to the next assignment.

-*My code is optimized to run in 800x600 resolution and on quality level "good".
+* My code is optimized to run in 800x600 resolution and on quality level "good".
 FPS were between 10 and 30 *